Overview

 When planning a visit, allow at least 30 minutes to wander the church, the well, and the surrounding graveyard.
 The location is reachable by car via the Skellig Ring (R559), with clear signage for the Killemlagh turn-off.
 For those travelling by public transport, the nearest bus stops are in Portmagee and Ballinskelligs; a short taxi ride will bring you to the site.

 The ruin’s remote setting means that mobile signal can be patchy, so consider downloading a map of the area beforehand.
-Photographers will appreciate the soft light that bathes the stone walls at sunrise and sunset, while history enthusiasts will find the layered narrative—from early monastic foundations to 19th‑century additions—particularly compelling.
+Photographers will appreciate the soft light that bathes the stone walls at sunrise and sunset, while history enthusiasts will find the layered narrative – from early monastic foundations to 19th-century additions – particularly compelling.
+Bring sturdy footwear, as the ground around the church and well is uneven and can become slippery after rain.

 Getting There